BigDave07/Loan-Default-Prediction/README.md

 - F1 Score: 91%

 ## 📄 Report
-Full PDF report with objectives, data processing, model comparisons, and insights is available in the `/report
+Full PDF report with objectives, data processing, model comparisons, and insights is available in the report